 The MAP Multiplexing Function shall be used to multiplex the contents of the Transfer Frame Data Zone of different MAP Channels of a Virtual Channel.

-NOTE – There is an instance of the MAP Multiplexing Function for each Virtual Channel that has multiple MAP Channels.
+NOTE – There can be up to 16 instances of the MAP Multiplexing Function for each Virtual Channel.

-The MAP Multiplexing Function shall multiplex service data units received from the instances of the Packet Processing and/or Octet Stream Processing functions and put them into a queue of Service Data Units in an appropriate order set by management.
+The MAP Multiplexing Function shall multiplex TFDFs as long as that their contents is associated with a single MAP ID and a single UPID.
+These TFDFs shall be put into a queue in an appropriate order set by management.

 The algorithm to be used to order the Service Data Units is not specified by CCSDS, but shall be defined by project organizations considering factors such as priority, release rate, isochronous timing requirements, etc.